Archie9010/battleship/README.md

 ## Credits

-* The inspiration for this project came from W3School and Youtube videos.
+* The inspiration for this project came from Code Institute Assesment guide and Youtube videos.

-### Code
+* Heroku deployment instructions from Code Institute